ziminl/scalpbot/README.md

 # scalpbot
-4binance n some other, trading in low timeframe
+4binance n some other, trading in low timeframe.